-In fact, medical marijuana statistics show that medical marijuana provides relief for specific ailments like nausea, glaucoma, and movement disorders.
+Many researchers agree on the vast cannabis medical benefits, alleviating various health conditions.
+In fact, medical marijuana statistics show that weed provides relief for specific ailments like nausea, glaucoma, and movement disorders.

 Apart from these non-life-threatening illnesses, medical marijuana helps assuage people’s eating problems because of severe diseases like HIV and dementia.

 Unfortunately, marijuana is still illegal on a federal level.
 However, 36 states have already adopted laws that allow patients to consume medical marijuana prescribed for specific illnesses.

 Medical Marijuana Facts and Statistics Everyone Needs to Know (Editor’s Choice)

 - 25% of medical marijuana patients with chronic pain experienced severe marijuana withdrawal symptoms.

 - Older adults with medical conditions normally use cannabinoids to treat symptoms of their illnesses.

 - By 2026, the legal marijuana industry would be worth $90.4 billion.